Last Updated on

 Dried parsley, substitute with other spice of choice

-2-4tbsp of homemade suya spice infused oil, substitute with any oil peanut oil or other oil of choice
+2-4tbsp of suya spice-infused oil, substitute with any oil peanut oil or other oil of choice

 - Peel and cut the yam into chunk bite sizes.
 Rinse clean, add to a pan and cover with enough water to cook, add salt to taste and bring to boil on medium heat for 5 -7 minutes but not longer than that.
 Drain and set aside

-- You can choose to roast the fish as a whole, filleted or cut into 2 like I did
+- You can choose to roast the fish as a whole, filleted or cut into 2 as I did